-This project was unique because we built this four room Earthbag school using the original foundation, windows, doors, metal roofing and steel posts.
+For this project we reused the original foundation, windows, doors, metal roofing and steel posts.
 Wrapping the Earthbag courses around the posts, "The design is very strong because the steel frame braces the Earthbag walls, and the Earthbag walls and buttresses reinforce the steel posts", according to Dr. Owen Geiger upon his evaluation of the progress made.

-In the village of Kaule, Good Earth Nepal is partnering with German non-profit Carisimo and Kaule Environmental Nepal to design and manage the construction of six Earthbag homes using community-based model.
+Good Earth Nepal partnered with German non-profit Carisimo and Kaule Environmental Nepal to design and manage the construction of six Earthbag homes using community-based model.

-Please Click Here to read the stories of the families who are in line to receive first 10 houses.
+Click Here to read the stories of some of the families.

 Sherpa Model Home, Ramechhap District